 Financial Technology (FinTech) is a new emerging area composed of the intersection of information technology and financial services.
-Many disruptive technologies such as cryptocurrency, blockchain, mobile banking, cybersecurity, machine learning, and mobile trading have been applied in the financial services sector to create new and improved products and to increase efficiency.
+Many disruptive technologies such as cryptocurrency, blockchain, mobile banking, machine learning, and robo-advising have been applied in the financial services sector to create new and improved products and to increase efficiency.
 This minor is ideal for students who have an interest in both IT and finance.

-The FinTech minor is composed of 4 courses (12 credits), and is open to all CBE students with a declared major, CSB, and IBE students.
+The FinTech minor is composed of 4 courses (12 credits), and is open to all College of Business students with a declared major, CSB, and IBE students.
 The courses in the minor have prerequisites that ensure that students have a strong BIS/FIN background before taking the advanced FinTech classes.
-CBE majors and CBE minors cannot overlap.
-BIS 352 and FIN 330 are not required courses in CBE majors, and if taken for the minor, cannot count toward a CBE major.
+College of Business majors and College of Business minors cannot overlap.
+BIS 352 and FIN 330 are not required courses for College of Business majors, and if taken for the minor, cannot count toward a College of Business major.

 1. CSE 12: Survey of Computer Science or CSE 17: Programming and Data Structures